Nox-Erebos/UnityGameDevelopmentClub/schedule.md

 - Using what we have covered so far, which includes terrain, 3D character, animation, enemies spawning, User Interface (UI), Nav Mesh, etc., create a **simple game** to be presented on **Wednesday**.
 - **Document** the process to create your game and **upload on Github**.
 Here are the questions to help guide your documentation:
-    - What did you do to make your game?
+    - What were the steps you took to make your game?
     - What difficulties did you face?
 Were you able to fix them?
-    - Did you learn anything new?
+    - What new things did you learn?
 ---

 ### Week 1 - Intro to Club and Getting Start with Unity